 1. Introduction to the Contest

 The Intergenerational Sense of Wonder/Sense of the Wild Contest sponsored by Rachel Carson Landmark Alliance (RCLA) is a great way for you (as a child or as an adult, in an intergenerational team) to express an appreciation for nature, with a chance of winning for your team.
 Contest rules are the same as those used in 2016.
-Deadline for entries is November 10, 2017.
-Winners will be announced by December 10, 2017.
+Deadline for entries is December 10, 2017.
+NOTE, NEW DATE.
+Winners will be announced by December 22, 2017.
 We encourage teachers to use this contest as a class project.
 Contact RCLA for suggestions.

 Click here for Sense of Wonder brochure